YannMjl/RaspberryPi-Scripts/README.md

 ## Prerequisites

-These Script are made to run on Raspberry Pi 3.We've assumed you're running the latest version of the Raspbian OS for the Raspberry Pi.
-To begin run the following comming to update your system to the latest packages.
+These Script are made to run on Raspberry Pi 3.
+We've assumed you're running the latest version of the Raspbian OS for the Raspberry Pi 3 Model B and you are connected to the internet.

+To begin run the following comming to update your system to the latest packages:

 ```
 sudo apt-get update